coderoflagos/tech-for-us/src/pages/index.md

       - title: Team Work
         title_align: left
         content: >-
-          tw gve teenagers opportunities to work together on different projects that can help the next generation.
+          We give teenagers opportunities to work together on different projects that can help the next generation.
 Members can even work with different technologies and build solutions.
         content_align: left